 The Creative Schools Survey for SY20-21 was released on August 31, 2020.
-All schools that complete the survey by October 9, 2020 will receive their Arts Essentials funds within a week of completing the survey.
+All schools that complete the survey by the final extended deadline of October 30, 2020 will receive their Arts Essentials funds within a week of completing the survey.

 Important Information about Arts Essentials for School Year 2020-21